-My dad once told me about how he and one of his brothers would eat melons in the fields when they were working – or maybe supposed to be working - on their farm.
+My dad once told me about how he and one of his brothers would eat melons in the fields when they were working – or supposed to be working - on their farm in West Texas when they were teenagers.
 I’ve never eaten them quite that fresh, but melons of all kinds are a hot commodity around here.
 We go through a small watermelon almost every day this time of year, and quite a few cantaloupes too.
 Sometimes the table conversation trends toward who’ll get the last slice; whose slice is bigger/thicker/juicier.
-(On worse days, talking devolves to grabbing and shouting.
-Chalk it up to the heat.)
+(On worse days, talking devolves to grabbing and shouting.)

-It was the melon that compelled me to tear a recipe out of a magazine over a decade ago that became my best summer salad.
+It was the mention of melon that compelled me to tear the recipe out of a magazine over a decade ago that has become my best summer salad.

 Chicken Salad with Melon, Feta and Greens

 Adapted from a recipe published in Food & Wine August 2000 by Joyce Goldstein